subquery/documentation/docs/ai/guides/fancy-greeter.md

 # SubQuery Fancy Greeter - Basic Example

 This basic example AI App is a good starting point to learn about prompt engineering and function tooling.
-It's a pefect example that shows off the key features of SubQuery's AI App Framework.
+It's a perfect example that shows off the key features of SubQuery's AI App Framework.

 You can follow along in the tutorial with the [example code here](https://github.com/subquery/subql-ai-app-example/tree/main/fancy-greeter).